symonb/symonb.github.io/docs/math/filters/filters_theory.md

 - Bilinear transform (Tustin)
 - ...

+For different input signals (impulse, step, ramp...) discrete systems will have different responses between each other and, what's maybe more important, different responses than the analogue system.
+So for different applications, we need to choose the right discretization method.
-It is worth mentioning that with a sufficiently high sampling frequency, all the above methods give identical results.
+It is worth mentioning that with a sufficiently high sampling frequency, all the above methods give identical results with analogue plants.

 ## Impulse invariance

 This method is based on impulse response.
-The main idea is that the impulse response of the discretized system has to match the sampled impulse response of the continuous system.
+The main idea is that the impulse response of the discretized system has to match the sampled impulse response of the analogue system.

 [![image](images/Zrzut%20ekranu%202022-11-22%20214254.png)](images/Zrzut%20ekranu%202022-11-22%20214254.png){:class="img-responsive"}

-Sketch, how it is done:
-Transform the analog transfer function into the sum of the first-order terms (it works for strictly proper transfer function and without repeated poles\*):
+First of all, transform the analogue transfer function into the sum of the first-order terms (it works for strictly proper transfer function and without repeated poles\*):

 $$
 \begin{gather*}